-Because your child is growing so quickly and making so many changes, he may go through a period of being afraid of everything.
-In To Listen To a Child, Dr. Brazelton recommends that you help your child express himself and understand his negative feelings for later periods of turbulent change.
 Because three is a time of rapid change, many children use security blankets and thumb sucking to help them cope with pressure.
-That's normal, too, and it's better to accept it than to take your child's "crutches" away.
+That's normal, and it's better to accept it than to take your child's "crutches" away.

-Sadness is another emotion a child can experience at three, when he loses a pet or a friend, or missing grandparent after a visit.
-Rather than trying to talk your child out of it or cheer him up, just say that you see he's sad.
-And if it persists, see your pediatrician.
+Sadness is another emotion a child can experience at three, when he loses a pet or a friend, or begins missing a grandparent after a visit.
 At three, children may have bad dreams (fear again), and are interested in the differences between boys and girls.
 Sibling rivalry may appear too, and is primarily for the benefit of the parents.
-Don't be surprised if three and a half is the opposite end of three.
-Rather than conforming, he may rebel… and can be very hard to handle.
-But in fact when he's worst, he needs the most help from you.

 - Climbs well and runs easily